SambitAcharya/Mini-Projects/README.md

 ##Python

-1) Random Password Generator

-An application to generate strong passwords with a minimum length of three and containing a mixture of numbers, uppercase letters and lowercase letters.
-The number of passwords generated and length of each password is to be decided by the user.
+1) Web Crawler

+An application to crawl a popular forum and collect the title of the topics after visiting the topic page.
+The user can input the number of pages the application has to crawl.

 2) Image Recognition With Python